crown CU Home > Libraries Home

 Creator: DiGia, Ralph

-Project: September 11, 2001 telling lives oral history project:
+Project: September 11, 2001 oral history collection.

 (see all project interviews)

 Phys.
-Desc. :transcript 38 pages sound recording 1 audio disc (74 min.) : digital ; 3 in.
+Desc. :transcript: 38 pages sound recording: 1 MiniDisc (74 min.)

 Location: Columbia Center for Oral History